 The Phoenix Park is the largest enclosed park in Europe.
 The Park dates back to the 1660’s where it was originally a royal hunting ground.
 Eventually opened to the public in 1747.
 This post discusses the lovely 12km Phoenix Park perimeter walk.
 The park still has a herd of deer.
 They wander right across the 1,750 acres of grass and woodland of the park.
 So keep an eye out!

 The naming of the park has nothing to do with birds from Greek folklore that arise from the ashes.
 Rather, it is an anglicisation of the Irish term ‘fionn uisce’ meaning clear water.

-Phoenix Park has been in the news lately due to the large crowds that gather there.
+Phoenix Park can be an extremely busy place.
 Especially during fine weather.
 This is not surprising though as the Park is so large and so central in Dublin that it falls within 5km of hundreds of thousands of people living in the capital.
 This blog post explores a walking route within the Phoenix Park that avoids the busier sections.
 It is a lovely walk, so if you are looking for a great 12km route in Dublin, this could be the one for you!